Aozsah/book-club/README.md

 <h2 >Hey!
 I'm Emre, a front-end developer based in Istanbul, TR.
 </h2>
 <p>I was a 4th year civil engineering student when I met software.
-Now I'm working purely on front-end development and I've been coding last 1 year.</p>
+Now I'm working purely on front-end development and I've been coding for last 1 year.</p>

 ## Author